PagePerfecttech/acps-news/SETUP_GUIDE.md

 #### Image Upload Problems

-- Ensure Cloudinary credentials are correct
+- Ensure storage provider credentials are correct (Cloudinary, R2, or Supabase)
-- Check file size limits (default is 10MB)
+- Check file size limits (default is 5MB for images, 50MB for videos)
+- If using Cloudflare R2, ensure public access is enabled for your bucket

 #### Build Errors